jmanchester68/hello-world/README.md

 # hello-world
 Just another repository

-Going through the Hello WOrld tutorial to learn more about Git
+Going through the Hello World tutorial to learn more about Git